 - Fireplace Insert – You install these inserts into open hearths if you want to convert a wood fireplace into an electric one.

 - Freestanding Fireplace Heater – These are simple, portable heaters, but they have fireplace visuals.
-Because of the need to add visuals to these small portable devices, they usually can’t even heat as well as a normal space heater, therefore you should usually stay away from this type.
+Because of the need to add visuals to these small mobile devices, they usually can’t even heat as well as a typical space heater.
+Therefore you should usually stay away from this type.

 - Electric Stove – These are electric versions of wood stoves you would find in a cabin.